mkunimoto/Transit-Search-and-Vetting/README.md

 `get_full_template.py`: takes a list of periods, epochs, and depths corresponding to an arbitrary number of planets and produces a multi-planet model file for use in the Kepler Transit Model Codebase.

-`transit_tests.py`: outputs result for the depth mean-to-median test (Sec.
+`transit_tests.py`: outputs results for the depth mean-to-median test (Sec.
 3.2.3), chases tests (Sec.
 3.2.4), and signal event domination test (Sec.
 3.2.7).

 `model_tests.py`: fits transit model and provides best-fit parameters.
 Requires stellar properties and limb-darkening parameters as inputs.
 Also outputs results for the transit model fit test (Sec.
 3.2.1), transit model SNR test (Sec.
 3.2.2), first odd-even depth test (Sec.
 3.3.3), and V-shape test (Sec.
 3.3.4).